laymonage/slides-student-maintainer/slides.md

 <!--
 Aside from making PRs, you can also review them!

 Reviews can come from anyone – it doesn't have to be the Django Fellows.
-It doesn't have to be Natalia or Sarah.
+It's not only Natalia and Sarah who can do reviews – you can too.
+The fellows will take care of the merging later.

 You don't have to know the entire Django codebase to review PRs.
 With how big Django is, I don't think anyone does.
 But if you use Django enough, you'll be familiar with where things go.